This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 - ASUS business-grade build quality and warranty support

-- Thunderbolt 4 for high-speed docks and external GPU support
+- Thunderbolt 4 for high-speed docks and external storage

 - WiFi 6E for stable wireless connections